topst-development/Documentation/Single Board Computer/G Model/D3-G/Software/D3-G Linux SDK Getting Started.md

 ### 2.1.3 Install SSH and Samba

 After entering Ununtu, you can use additional utilities such as SSH and Samba for more convenient development environment.
 SSH and Samba allows you to execute commands on remote computers and copy files to other computers.
- - The following steps require the Host PC to be connected to the network. check your network condition as following commands
+ - The following steps require the Host PC to be connected to the network.
+Check your network condition by using the following commands.
   ```
   $ sudo apt-get update
   $ sudo apt-get install -y net-tools